Orthic Consolidated – Reference

 In keeping with tradition, I’ll begin with deficiencies of previous books:

 Callendar wrote the Manual in 1891, then, instead of updating it, he published the Supplement in 1982.
 This booklet moved some rules from advanced to intermediate, and even changed a few.
 Stevens wrote The Teaching of Orthic Shorthand in 1896, and, again, instead of writing a complete book, he told the readers to refer to the previous two publications.
 He also moved rules between levels, added some, and, I suspect, changed a few.
 Finally, in 1911, Clarey wrote Orthic Shorthand: Revised, Extended and Improved.
-That book brought together all the rules, changed a few, and removed the distinct levels.
+That book brought together all the rules, changed a few, and added many rules for prefixes and terminations.

 Hopefully it creates more clarity than confusion.